-The capitalization rate or cap rate formula is a valuation technique that North Carolina & New Jersey real estate investors need to know to calculate the rate of return based on the annual expected income of the property.
+The capitalization rate or cap rate formula is a valuation technique that The USA real estate investors need to know to calculate the rate of return based on the annual expected income of the property.
 This ratio is achieved by dividing the net operating income by the current market value.
 By comparing this number among properties of interest, you can easily assess an average cap rate.
 This data informs investors as to which properties are overpriced or are a good bargain.
 Remember, some of these numbers have the potential to be adjusted by decreasing overall costs through better management or in raising rent, so be careful not to toss out properties without a full examination of the data being provided.

 The One Percent Rule

-This formula is used by North Carolina & New Jersey real estate investors to calculate how much of the investment cost that the rent will cover.
+This formula is used by The USA real estate investors to calculate how much of the investment cost that the rent will cover.
 This is something an investor needs to know prior to purchasing the property, to ensure that they won’t be losing money on the investment, and that they are at least breaking even monthly.
 If they aren’t, the rent will need to be increased accordingly.
 By knowing this formula, you can determine if the rent required to cover the investment falls in line with the average rent on comparable rentals in the area.
 In order to perform this calculation, multiply the purchase price, plus the total of the estimated repairs, by one percent to determine your base monthly rent.

 Gross Rent Multiplier

 While the gross rent multiplier is one of the important formulas The USA real estate investors need to know.
 This is a simplified way to analyze the value of a property without a full analysis, helping investors compare buildings and provides a rough estimate of the value of the real estate.
 This number must be used as a comparative and only provides a part of the overall picture of the potential of the property.